Loaded Fattail Review

 - Grip Tape: Black Laser Cut

-- Big and lively camber is the heart and soul of the extremely versatile Fattail, which with a carvy camper at heart, is designed with a healthy amount of camber to provide snowboard like responsiveness in a pocket-sized package.
+- Big and lively camber is the heart and soul of the extremely versatile Fattail, which is designed to provide snowboard like responsiveness in a pocket-sized package.

 - The top mounted and cambered platform provides energetic performance in and out of each carve.